Gurubalan-GIT/Location-Information/README.md

 Includes smooth transitions and other minor UI tweaks with a rich dashboard UI.

 ## FusedLocationProviderClient API.
-This is used mainly because in the new `Google Play Services` update the class `FusedLocationProvider` API will be depreciated and will developers will be recommended to use `FusedLocationProviderClient`.
+This is used mainly because in the new `Google Play Services` update the class `FusedLocationProvider` API will be depreciated and developers will be recommended to use `FusedLocationProviderClient`.
 Learn and Implement the new API using this project or head over to the documentation of [FusedLocationProvierClient](https://developers.google.com/android/reference/com/google/android/gms/location/FusedLocationProviderClient).

 ## Weather updates.